Kiril3l5/time-tracking-2.0/docs/modernization-guide.md

 - Testing guidelines with proper TypeScript integration
 - Code examples of good and bad practices
 - CI/CD integration details

+## JavaScript Module Guidelines

+For detailed guidance on using JavaScript modules in this project, see `docs/javascript-module-guide.md`.
+This guide covers:

+- ES Module vs CommonJS syntax
+- How to properly import modules in ES Module files
+- Getting `__dirname` and `__filename` in ES modules
+- Common errors and their solutions
+- Converting between module formats
+- Testing ES Module scripts

+This guide is essential to avoid errors like `require is not defined in ES module scope` which can occur because this project uses `"type": "module"` in package.json.

 ## Progress Updates